Tzoop/MemoryGame/README.md

-# MemoryGame
+# Memory Game

-classical memory game (find pairs of cards)
+A memory game (finding pairs of cards)

-memory game made with godot (v3)
+- This is made using Godot Engine 3

-scripts are written in gdscript
+- The scripts are written in gdscript

+- [Memory Game on itch.io](https://tzoop.itch.io/memory-game) Here this game can be played and downloaded.

+# License

-this projects license is CCO (Creative Commons 1.0 Universal)
+- CCO (Creative Commons 1.0 Universal)

-the used icons are licensed CC BY 3.0
+- Icons used are licensed CC BY 3.0 and can be found here: [Game-Icons](https://game-icons.net/)